quantenlabor/hass-led-panel/README.md

 ### LED strip

-Any strip compatible with the Adafruit Neopixel library will do; WS2811 or 8212B chips work well.
+Any strip compatible with the Adafruit Neopixel library running on 5 Volt power will do; WS2811 or 8212B chips work well.
+There are also strips powered with 12V, I do not recommend those as the higher power is not needed for a few LEDs and complicates matters (you'd need a 12V power supply and probably an 7805 or similar regulator to power the ESP, unless your board already includes it).

 ### Power supply